InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

   <tr>
     <td><code>wseat</code></td>
     <td>string&nbsp;array</td>
     <td>Whitelist of buyer seats allowed to bid on this deal.
-IDs of seats and the buyer’s customers to which they refer must be coordinated between bidders and the exchange <em>a priori</em>.
+IDs of seats and the buyer’s customers to which they refer must be coordinated between bidders and the exchange beforehand.
 Omission implies no restrictions.</td>
   </tr>
   <tr>
     <td><code>wadomain</code></td>